Get Involved

 3. Protect predators in Bureau of Land Management Herd Management Areas and Herd Areas

-4. Reduce livestock grazing on lands managed for wild horses
+4. Reduce or eliminate livestock grazing on lands managed for wild horses

 5. Understand the Real Costs of Livestock Grazing.
 Read BLM and USFS livestock grazing stats: Examining key data in the debate over wild horses on western public lands

-6. Restore the millions of acres of lost wild horse rangeland
+6. Restore the millions of acres of lost wild horse and burro rangeland

 8. Provide adequate shelter for all horses in holding facilities